 | Resources | find_underused_resource_classes, download_usage_api_data |

 Key differentiator: Goes beyond simple build monitoring.
 Flaky test detection analyzes test execution history to identify unreliable tests.
 Rollback operations with guided parameter collection and environment selection.
 Config helper validates CircleCI configuration and provides guidance.
 Resource optimization finds jobs with underused compute classes.
-Diff analysis against cursor rules for violations.
+April 2026 additions: OpenTelemetry metrics tracking — tool invocations, duration, and error metrics for observability into how AI agents use the MCP server.
+Build failure logs can now be written to file via outputDir parameter.
+Fixed usage export to download all CSV parts.
 Available on AWS Marketplace.
-CircleCI holds ~5-6% CI/CD market share with ~360 employees and $105M revenue (2025).
+CircleCI holds ~5-6% CI/CD market share.

 | Aspect | Detail |